Camera Serial Interface: CSI-2

 In April 2017, the CSI-2 v2.0 specification was released.
 CSI-2 v2.0 brought support for RAW-16 and RAW-20 color depth, increase virtual channels from 4 to 32, Latency Reduction and Transport Efficiency (LRTE), Differential Pulse-Code Modulation (DPCM) compression and scrambling to reduce Power Spectral Density.

 In September 2019, the CSI-2 v3.0 specification was released.
 CSI-2 v3.0 introduced Unified Serial Link (USL), Smart Region of Interest (SROI), End-of-Transmission Short Packet (EoTp) and support for RAW-24 color depth.

+The most recent version, CSI-2 v4.1, was released in April 2024.

 CSI-3

 MIPI CSI-3 is a high-speed, bidirectional protocol primarily intended for image and video transmission between cameras and hosts within a multi-layered, peer-to-peer, UniPro-based M-PHY device network.
-It was originally released in 2012 and got re-released in version 1.1 in 2014.
+It was originally released in 2012 and got re-released in version 1.1 in March 2014.

-Camera Command Set (CCS)
+CCS

 The Camera Command Set (CCS) v1.0 specification was released on November 30, 2017.
 CCS defines a standard set of functionalities for controlling image sensors using CSI-2.

+The most recent version, CCS v1.1.1, was released in April 2023.

-Technology & speeds
+Technology and speeds

-For EMI reasons the system designer can select between two different clock rates (a and b) in each of the M-PHY speed levels.
+For electromagnetic interference reasons the system designer can select between two different clock rates (a and b) in each of the M-PHY speed levels.